jainvipin/tutorial/README.md

 / # exit
 ```
-In the above example, you'll see that the name `overlay-c1` will resolve the IP address of
+Similar to contiv-networking, built in dns resolves the name `overlay-c1`
-`overlay-c1` and be able to reach another container across using a vxlan overlay.
+to the IP address of `overlay-c1` container and be able to reach another container
+across using a vxlan overlay.

 ### Chapter 5: Using multiple tenants with arbitrary IPs in the networks